jenkinsci/mac-plugin/README.md

 <img src="https://zupimages.net/up/19/47/fkmf.png" width="300"/>

 ## Contact
 Any question ?
-You can ask it on the [Gitter room](https://gitter.im/jenkinsci/mac-plugin) or open an issue.
+You can ask it on the [Gitter room](https://gitter.im/jenkinsci/mac-plugin) or open an issue on the [Jira of Jenkins](https://issues.jenkins-ci.org/secure/Dashboard.jspa).